 Be Open and Honest

 Finally, it’s easy to justify something that is happening inside your head.
 The problem is that those attitudes never stop in the inside.
 They eventually find their way to the surface in attitudes of discontentment and coldness with a spouse.
-Even if those attitudes are ever so slight, they push couples in a direction of disconnection.
+Even if those attitudes are ever so slight, they push couples in the direction of disconnection.
 First, be honest with yourself about the impact of giving in to sexual temptation.
 Next, find a friend or group of guys that you can be open with about how you are doing in building these disciplines.
-Give them authority to hold you accountable to living a higher standard and provide them with the same encouragement.
+Give them the authority to hold you accountable to living a higher standard and provide them with the same encouragement.
 We were never meant to do this alone.

 If you would like to listen to the interview of Steve Arterburn by All Pro Dad Founder Mark Merrill, click here.

-What techniques do you use to win this battle?
+Sound off: What techniques do you use to win this battle?